Incident DetailsCause of Death:

 The 29-year-old male was being held on a charge of robbery of a tavern in South Bend.
 His trial had been transferred on a change of venue to Starke County but their jail was considered less secure.

 The prisoner locked the sheriff and a deputy in a cell and fled in the deputy's vehicle, which was found abandoned at U.S. 30 and 421 in Wanatah.
-He was apprehended in South Bend two days later, convicted of second-degree murder and sentenced to life in prison but was paroled in 1992.
+He was arrested in South Bend two days later, convicted of second-degree murder and sentenced to life in prison.

 Sheriff Lewis was survived by his wife and four children.